wolfgangasdf/sfsyncbrowser/README.md

 * There is no sanity check before synchronization, so you can create the paradox to delete a folder but copy a child file.
 This will result in nice synchronization errors, no data loss will happen.
 * The routine that assigns the initial actions after file scan is tested on program startup.
-Check the code, I find this is safe.
+Check the code, I find this safe.
 * But I can't be responsible for any data loss, of course.